LLNL/UnifyFS/docs/build.rst

 Fortran
 *******

-To enable UnifyFS use with Fortran applications, pass the ``--enable-fortran`` option to configure.
+To use UnifyFS in Fortran applications, pass the ``--enable-fortran`` option to configure.
 Note that only GCC Fortran (i.e., gfortran) is known to work with UnifyFS.
 There is an open
 `ifort_issue <https://github.com/LLNL/UnifyFS/issues/300>`_ with the Intel